Rightpoint/FRY/README.md

 ```

 ## Why Not KIF?
 KIF is amazing framework that has pushed forward UI testing on iOS.
 However, I was unable to completely understand or trust the code base.
 There are tons of work arounds for tons of UIKit issues spread around the code, without a clear understanding of why, or if they're still applicable to current versions of iOS.
 The core design difference with KIF that pushed me to write FRY without looking to maintain compatibility is that looking up a view can modify the view heirarchy to find it.
-This causes a lot of bizarre bugs, and from a testing perspective, is not desirable.
+This causes a lot of bizarre issues, and not usually what I want from a testing perspective.

 ## Design Goals
 - Complete Code Coverage and UIKit functionality.
 - Clear separation of query and touching.
 UIView lookup will never modify the view heirarchy.
 - Use simple logic to implement behavior, and categories to hide complex UIKit implementation details.
-- Minimize knowledge and checks against UIKit private classes.
+- Minimize knowledge of and checks against UIKit private classes.
 - Isolate runloop spinning.
 - Minimize or eliminate test framework integration.